jdtoscano94/Learning-Scientific_Machine_Learning_Residual_Based_Attention_PINNs_DeepONets/README.md

 Hi, I’m Juan Diego Toscano.
 Thanks for stopping by.

 This repository will help you to get involved in the physics-informed machine learning world.
-In particular, it includes several step-by-step guides on the basic concepts required to run and understand  Physics-informed Machine Learning models (from approximating functions, solving and discovering ODE/PDEs with PINNs,  to solving parametric PDEs with DeepONets).
+Inside the Tutorials folders, you will find several step-by-step guides on the basic concepts required to run and understand  Physics-informed Machine Learning models (from approximating functions, solving and discovering ODE/PDEs with PINNs,  to solving parametric PDEs with DeepONets).

 Also, for advanced users, you can find our latest research in PINNs to achieve state-of-the-art performance using residual-based attention (RBA).